What are the “Automatic Orders” in a Connecticut Divorce?

 Some of the Automatic Orders require action.
 For example, both parties must:

-In other words, the automatic orders impact property division, alimony, and custody, and child support.
+In other words, the automatic orders impact property divisionalimony, custody, and child support.

 How are the Automatic Orders Enforced in Connecticut Divorces?

 Sometimes, a spouse violates the Automatic Orders.
-If this happens, you need to affirmatively bring it to the court’s attention, usually by filing a Motion for Contempt of the Automatic Orders.
-To hold your spouse in contempt, the court must find that your spouse willfully violated the terms of the Automatic Orders when they were in effect.
-In some limited circumstances, the judge may even extend a finding of contempt to include a time period prior to the date of service of the Automatic Orders, if the court finds that the act was committed in contemplation of the filing of the action.
+If this happens, you need to affirmatively bring it to the court’s attention.
+Often, we do this by filing a Motion for Contempt of the Automatic Orders.
+To hold someone contempt, the court must find they willfully violated the terms of the Automatic Orders.
+In some limited circumstances, the judge may even extend a finding of contempt to include a period prior to the date of service of the Automatic Orders if the court finds that the act was committed in contemplation of the filing of the action.
 In some cases, it may also be appropriate for you to seek a Temporary Injunction.

 Next Steps